Pterostoma palpina: Description

+colour as such light spots.
+The pencilling of the wings, which are held in steep roof-shape, render the specimen exactly similar to a splinter of wood, of which the palpi represent the split end, the resemblance being especially striking in a pair in copula.

 Biology

 The moth survives winter as a pupa.
 The imago looks like a piece of wood and the flying period ranges from the start of April to the start of September.